 - It’s extremely difficult to use a squatting toilet after developing painful quads.

 - Do not compete with others but always work for your personal best.

-- Push to your limit and even a little beyond but know when to stop for your personal health.
+- Push beyond your limits but know when to stop for your physical and emotional health.

 - If there are things you want to do that require either physical or mental agility, practice these things on a regular basis.
-You can’t always count on them to always be there unless you are making the investment to maintain them.
+Unless you make the investment to maintain them, you can’t count on them to always be there.

 My most important lesson of the day was about girlfriends.
 Girlfriends are essential for a woman’s soul.
 They bolster you when you need courage, challenge you when you need to push forward, and applaud your accomplishments, big and small.
 If you don’t have girlfriends to climb your great wall, whatever that is, I suggest you audition some today.